BrunoGomesCoelho/BrunoGomesCoelho/README.md

   I'm currently a PhD Student @ New York University (NYU).
 I'm currently living in 🗽 <b> NYC, </b> having gone through 🇧🇷 <b> Brazil</b>, 🇵🇹 <b> Portugal </b> and 🇮🇪 <b> Ireland. </b>
 </p>

-I'm interested in theoretical foundations of Machine Learning and Deep Learning - See my [now page](https://brunogomescoelho.github.io/) for what I'm currently working on.
+I'm interested in theoretical foundations of Machine Learning and Deep Learning and it's application "for good" - See my [now page](https://brunogomescoelho.github.io/) for what I'm currently working on.

 ### 📫 Contact